shankswang953/shankswang953.github.io/_pages/about.md

   - /about.html
 ---

-My research interests span across numerical methods for partial differential equations (PDEs), machine learning, and optimization.
+My research interests range from numerical methods for partial differential equations (PDEs), machine learning, and optimization.

 **Numerical Methods in PDEs**